alessandrotrovatello/RT1_assignment2/README.md

 Another task is to create a launch file to start the entire simulation, in which a parameter must be used to select the size of the averaging window.

 The starting point of the assignment is reachable in the [starting_point](https://github.com/alessandrotrovatello/RT1_assignment2/tree/starting_point) branch.
+Nodes already implemented are *go_to_point_service.py*, *wall_follow_service.py* and *bug_as.py* that manages the robot's algorithm in reaching the goal, such as system messages and obstacle avoidance management.

 ## ROS Architecture